 Decision framework

-- Speed first: Can you send a clean proposal in under 20 minutes?
+- Speed: Can you send a polished proposal in under 20 minutes, including revision clause and pricing options?

 Related reads